CrossRef/rest-api-doc/funder_kpi_api.md

 ### Sample

 Being able to select random results is useful for both testing and sampling.
-You can use the `sample` paremeter to retreive random results.
+You can use the `sample` parameter to retrieve random results.
 So, for example, the following select 10 random works:

     http://api.crossref.org/works?sample=10